euiyounghwang/Prometheus-monitoring-exporter/README.md

 The prometheus_client package supports exposing metrics from software written in Python, so that they can be scraped by a Prometheus service.
 Metrics can be exposed through a standalone web server, or through Twisted, WSGI and the node exporter textfile collector.
-- Prometheus SSL: (Reference: https://velog.io/@zihs0822/Prometheus-Security), Node Exporter, Prometheus Blackbox Exporter (Expose the metrics for HTTP, HTTPS, DNS, TCP, ICMP)
+- Prometheus SSL: (Reference: https://velog.io/@zihs0822/Prometheus-Security), Node Exporter, Prometheus Blackbox Exporter (https://github.com/prometheus/blackbox_exporter, Expose the metrics for HTTP, HTTPS, DNS, TCP, ICMP service by adding the service url as a parameter, Grafana Dashboard: https://grafana.com/grafana/dashboards/13659-blackbox-exporter-http-prober/)
   - openssl req -x509 -newkey rsa:4096 -nodes -keyout private.key -out certificate.crt
   - openssl x509 -in ./certificate.crt -subject -noout
   - cat web.yml